msnidal/attercop/README.md

 (1/1): find . -name "*.txt"
 ```

 It will hit the OpenAI API and come back with one of several prompts, depending on the max_prompts parameter.
-You can cycle through these with tab, select one with enter or 'y', or hit 'q' or Ctrl-C to quit.
+You can cycle through these with tab, select one for execution with enter or 'y', or hit 'q' or Ctrl-C to quit.